dwyl/learn-aws-lambda/examples/lambda_invoke/README.md

       }
     })
   }
-  // first check that the
-  lambda.getFunction({ FunctionName: params.FunctionName }, function(err, data) {
+  // check that the Lambda Function you want to invoke exists before invoking lambda.getFunction({ FunctionName: params.FunctionName }, function(err, data) {
     if (err) {
       context.fail(params.FunctionName + 'FUNCTION NOT FOUND', err);